-The following overview does not purport to be complete but sets out certain information relating to the offering of the Notes, including the principal provisions of the terms and conditions thereof.
-The following is indicative only, does not purport to be complete and is qualified in its entirety by the more detailed information appearing elsewhere in this Prospectus (including in the Base Prospectus).
-See, in particular, "Terms and Conditions of the Notes" set out on pages 82 - 118 of the Original Base Prospectus.
+The following overview (the "Overview") does not purport to be complete but sets out certain information relating to the offering of the New Notes, including the principal provisions of the terms and conditions thereof.
+The following is indicative only and is qualified in its entirety by the more detailed information appearing elsewhere in this Prospectus (including in the Base Prospectus).
+See, in particular, the 2016 Conditions set out on pages 82 - 118 of the Original 2016 Base Prospectus.
+Terms used in this Overview and not otherwise defined herein shall have the meanings given to them in the 2016 Conditions.